MHaroonBaig/MotionKit/README.md

 ```
 ##Getting DeviceMotion Values
-You can get the DeviceMotion values just by typing
+Get the composited Accelerometer and Gyroscope values from the Device Motion.

 ```swift
     var motionKit = MotionKit()